cpfaff/Open-Science-Thesis/README.md

 ## User interface

-The open_science_thesis latex class is based on several fine LaTeX packages and serves you a nice and clean user interface to handle most of your typesetting requirements.
+The open_science_thesis latex class is based on several fine LaTeX packages and tries to serve you a nice and clean user interface to handle most of your typesetting requirements.
 You can handle line spacing, justification and various other parameters globally by class options.
-Additionally there are a handful of commands that you can use in your preamble to set content, control the color or size of literally any element in your document.
+Additionally there are a commands that you can use in your preamble to set content, control the color or size of literally any element in your document referenced with a name.

 * Example for the user interface: